Skip to main content

 The Queer Studies sequence will not appear on a student's transcript.
 Students will instead receive a certificate of completion.

-For more information about our curriculum, please review the Queer Studies Certificate Plan of Study Worksheet.
+For more information about our curriculum, please review the Queer Studies Concentration Plan of Study Worksheet.

 Student Learning Outcomes